foonull/mdrenamer/README.md

 mdrenamer
 =========

+*NOTE*: This is quite outdated and not recommended to look at anymore.
+Recent versions of MD make renaming a whole lot easier.

 **Description**: Command line tool version of MDRenamer for renaming Halo full maps to MD format.

 **Usage**: mdrenamer.py <*input_map*> <*mod_name*> <*short_name*> <*build_number*> [*output_directory*]